ulysses8791/ulysses8791.github.io/484_23F_syllabus.md

 ## Academic Integrity

+According to Penn State policy [G-9: Academic Integrity](https://undergrad.psu.edu/aappm/G-9-academic-integrity.html), an academic integrity violation is “an intentional, unintentional, or attempted violation of course or assessment policies to gain an academic advantage or to advantage or disadvantage another student academically.”
+Unless your instructor tells you otherwise, you must complete all course work entirely on your own, using only sources that have been permitted by your instructor, and you may not assist other students with exams or other assessments.

+Using ideas, images, or word phrases created by another person (e.g., from Course Hero or Chegg) or by generative technology, such as ChatGPT, is prohibited in this course.
+You may not submit false or fabricated information, use the same academic work for credit in multiple courses, or share instructional content.
+Students with questions about academic integrity should ask their instructor before submitting work.

+Students facing allegations of academic misconduct may not drop/withdraw from the affected course unless they are cleared of wrongdoing (see [G-9: Academic Integrity](https://undergrad.psu.edu/aappm/G-9-academic-integrity.html)).
+Attempted drops will be prevented or reversed, and students will be expected to complete course work and meet course deadlines.
+Students who are found responsible for academic integrity violations face academic outcomes, which can be severe, and put themselves at jeopardy for other outcomes which may include ineligibility for Dean’s List, pass/fail elections, and grade forgiveness.
+Students may also face consequences from their home/major program and/or The Schreyer Honors College.

 Academic integrity is the pursuit of scholarly activity in an open, honest and responsible manner.
 Academic integrity is a basic guiding principle for all academic activity at The Pennsylvania State University, and all members of the University community are expected to act in accordance with this principle.
 Consistent with this expectation, the University's [Code of Conduct](https://studentaffairs.psu.edu/support-safety-conduct/student-conduct/code-conduct) states that all students should act with personal integrity, respect other students' dignity, rights and property, and help create and maintain an environment in which all can succeed through the fruits of their efforts.
 Academic integrity includes a commitment not to engage in or tolerate acts of falsification, misrepresentation or deception.
 Such acts of dishonesty violate the fundamental ethical principles of the University community and compromise the worth of work completed by others.
 In order to ensure all students have a fair and equal opportunity to succeed in this course, the Mathematics Department is committed to enforcing the University’s academic integrity policy.
 Below is a description of academic misconduct and the department’s responsibilities when misconduct is suspected.

 ### Academic Misconduct